-- 1. Issue long-term debt only for objects or purposes authorized by state law and only when the financing sources have been clearly identified. - Use available funds to the greatest extent possible to reduce the amount of borrowing on all debt-financed projects. - 3.
-Confine long-term borrowing to capital improvements and projects that cost at least \$100,000 and that have useful lifespans of at least ten years or whose lifespans will be prolonged by at least ten years. - 3-a.
-DLS SUGGESTION: every debt exclusion proposal must meet all three of these criteria: (1) useful life of 20 years or more; (2) estimated cost of the principal payment in the first year of the debt issuance must be greater than 1% of the prior year's general fund revenue; and (3) the expenditure is either for town-owned land, buildings, or infrastructure or for a LSRHS capital assessment. - 4.
-Refrain from using debt to fund any recurring purpose, such as current operating and maintenance expenditures.
+- Issue long-term debt only for objects or purposes authorized by state law and only when the financing sources have been clearly identified. - 2.
+Use available funds to the greatest extent possible to reduce the amount of borrowing on all debt-financed projects. - 3.
+Confine long-term borrowing to capital improvements and projects that cost at least \$100,000 and that have useful lifespans of at least ten years or whose lifespans will be prolonged by at least ten years. - DLS SUGGESTION: Restrict debt exclusion borrowing to proposals which meet all three of these criteria: - a.
+(1) useful life of 20 years or more; - b.
+(2) estimated cost of the principal payment in the first year of the debt issuance must be greater than 1% of the prior year's general fund revenue; and - a-c.(3) the expenditure is either for town-owned land, buildings, or infrastructure or for a LSRHS capital assessment.